joecai6/lib-search/README.md

 After I created the complete data frame, I grouped the table by the author's last name.
 Since I wanted to seperate the data into chuck for faster reading, I decided to split by the author's name.
 The group by functions are done in gen_authorfiles.py.
 The chunking of data allows the process of reading dataframes faster.
 Each grouped dataframe is saved in a pickle file in the authors folder.

-To-dos
-- chunk data by title and publication date

 <a id="search"></a>
 # Search Function